staadecker/utoc-membership-system/README.md

 # Next steps

-If you want to learn more about the system, how it works, how to run it locally, and how to test it, then read the following docs.PayPal
+If you want to learn more about the system, how it works, how to run it locally, and how to test it, then read the following docs.

 - [System Architecture](./docs/System%20architecture.md)